This French Almond Cake is incredibly delicious and incredibly easy. One-bowl, no-mixer, just-a-few-minutes-to-throw together!

 - Pour the batter into prepared pan.
 Bake for 35-45 minutes, until the cake feels springy to the touch in the center and a toothpick or cake tester inserted into the center comes out clean.
 Cover loosely with foil if getting too brown near the end and cake is still not done*.
 Be careful not to over bake.
 Cool cake on a wire rack for 10 minutes; then turn it out of the pan onto the rack.

 - While cake is still warm, using a pastry brush, gently pat the glaze all over the cake.
 Just keep going over the cake till the glaze is gone.
 Some of it will drip off, but most of it will soak in.
 Sprinkle almonds over top of cake while glaze is wet and pat gently.
 Allow cake to cool completely.
-Sprinkle with powdered sugar if desired and serve.
+Sprinkle with powdered sugar and serve.

 *Spray foil lightly with cooking spray or rub with a bit of oil to prevent cake from sticking to the foil.